-Stamp duty is a tax levied on transactions by State and Territory Governments including conveyances of property (including business assets) and certain dealings in real estate.
+Stamp duty is a tax levied on transactions by state and territory governments including conveyances of property (including business assets) and certain dealings in real estate.
 The duty applies to transactions evidenced by instruments, as well as transactions effected without a document being brought into existence.

-The legislation imposing duty varies between States and Territories.
+The legislation imposing duty varies between states and territories.
 Different rates of duty apply to the dealings in different types of transactions.
-As at June 2016, the highest effective rate of duty is 5.75% (although the rate more generally settles at 5.5% depending on the State or Territory in which the particular asset is located).
-In addition, depending on the nature of the asset acquired (in particular residential property), surcharge duty rates of up to an additional 7% can also apply where the buyer is a foreign person, entity or trust.
+As at the date of this Guide, the highest effective rate of duty is 5.95% (although the rate more generally settles at 5.5% depending on the state or territory in which the particular asset is located).
+In addition, depending on the nature of the asset acquired (in particular residential property), surcharge duty rates of up to an additional 8% can also apply where the buyer is a foreign person, entity or trust.

 It is important to note that a party to a transaction subject to duty will usually not be able to enforce its rights under the contract unless the relevant document has been presented at the appropriate State Revenue Office and has been duly stamped.
 The parties to a transaction subject to duty have a limited period of grace from the date on which the document was first signed to lodge the document for stamping and pay any estimated duty without attracting any penalties.
-The relevant grace period ranges between 30 days to six months depending on the State or Territory involved.
+The relevant grace period ranges from 30 days to six months depending on the state or territory involved.